After (Todd novel): Plot

-Ken uses his connections to get Tessa an internship at Van's publishing, asking in exchange for Tessa to convince Hardin to come to his wedding with Karen.
-Hardin, initially pleased with the news of Tessa’s internship, become cold when he meets with his friends and abandons Tessa.
+Ken uses his connections to get Tessa an internship at Vance's Publishing, asking in exchange for Tessa to convince Hardin to come to his wedding with Karen.
+Hardin, initially pleased with the news of Tessa's internship, becomes cold when he meets with his friends and abandons Tessa.
 Tessa later finds Hardin with Molly on his lap.
 Fuming, Tessa plays Truth or Dare with the group and kisses Zed to upset Hardin.
 Hardin, in turn, dares Molly to kiss him.
 When Tessa tries to run away, Hardin chases her and declares his love in front of everyone.
 Tessa rejects him and leaves.
 Hardin sullenly takes back his declaration, so Tessa goes on a date with Zed.
-They attend a party, and after Tessa returns to Zed’s apartment, they kiss.
+They attend a party, and after Tessa returns to Zed's apartment, they kiss.
 However, this makes Tessa realize how strong her feelings are for Hardin.
 She returns to Hardin, and they confess their love for each other.
-Hardin finally agrees to attend his father’s wedding.
+Hardin finally agrees to attend his father's wedding.

-They return to Tessa’s dorm and find a furious Carol waiting for them.
-Carol demands Tessa stop seeing Hardin and to go back to Noah or else be cut off.
-Tessa becomes annoyed with Hardin's mood swings, but that night, passion leads them to have sex for the first time, causing Tessa to bleed from ill preparation.
+They return to Tessa's dorm and find a furious Carol waiting for them.
+Carol demands Tessa stop seeing Hardin and go back to Noah or else be cut off.

-Several of Hardin’s friends flirt with Tessa, leading to Hardin becoming angry.
-Tessa agrees to move in with him to a shared apartment, but he doesn’t come home on the second night together, upsetting Tessa.
+Several of Hardin's friends flirt with Tessa, leading to Hardin becoming angry.
+Tessa agrees to move in with him to a shared apartment, but he doesn't come home on the second night together, upsetting Tessa.
 Carol finds out Tessa has been living with Hardin and slaps her before cutting her off.

 On their way to Ken's wedding, Tessa spots Zed with terrible bruises he seemingly got from Hardin.
-Tessa confronts Hardin over his suspicious behavior, revealing their living situation to the group, leading him to finally admit the truth: after the game of Truth or Dare, Hardin and Zed bet on if he could take Tessa’s virginity, which Hardin proved by showing the group the bloody sheets and condom from their first time having sex.
-Hardin says that over the course of fulfilling the bet, he fell in love with Tessa, and begs for her forgiveness.
+Tessa confronts Hardin over his suspicious behavior, revealing their living situation to the group, leading him to finally admit the truth: after the game of Truth or Dare, Hardin and Zed bet on if he could take Tessa's virginity, which Hardin proved by showing the group the bloody sheets.
+Hardin says that over the course of fulfilling the bet, he falls in love with Tessa, and begs for her forgiveness.
 She flees and runs into Zed.
 She asks for all the details of the bet and leaves with him, leaving Hardin behind.